dgryski/go-perfbook/performance.md

 This document outlines best practices for writing high-performance Go code.

-At the moment, it's a collection of links to videos, slides, and blog posts ("awesome-go-performance"), but I would like this to evolve into a longer book format where the content is here instead of external.
+At the moment, it's a collection of links to videos, slides, and blog posts ("awesome-golang-performance"), but I would like this to evolve into a longer book format where the content is here instead of external.
 The links should be sorted into categories.

 While some discussions will be made for indivudial services faster (caching, etc), designing performant distributed systems is beyond the scope of this